Can You Buy a Car With a Credit Card?

 Buying a car for yourself is a pretty expensive endeavor, especially if you want to buy it brand new straight from the lot.
 The idea of just using your credit card to make the purchase may sound like a stress-free way to get the vehicle you need.
 You can even earn points or other rewards from your bank once you pay off this large purchase.

-However, since cars can cost tens of thousands of dollars, it’s essential to know for sure if you can buy a car with a credit card before you head on to the local dealership with a Visa in your pocket.
+However, since cars can cost tens of thousands of dollars, it’s essential to know for sure before you head on to the local dealership with a Visa in your pocket.
 Some car dealers accept credit cards, but not all of them do.

 Exploring Alternatives